 Proposed national environmental standard

 The Ministry for Primary Industries (MPI) has consulted on a proposed national environmental standard (NES) for marine aquaculture.

 An NES is established under the Resource Management Act 1991 (RMA).
 It sets national rules that replace regional council rules.
 The NES: Marine Aquaculture:

 - proposes changes to the re-consenting process for existing marine farms

 - would require all marine farms (existing and new) to have a biosecurity management plan.

-The consultation closes at 5pm on Tuesday 8 August 2017.
+Consultation closed at 5pm on Tuesday 8 August 2017.

 2011 changes to aquaculture legislation

 Legislation was changed in 2011 to encourage sustainable aquaculture development and streamline planning and approvals for marine aquaculture.
 Changes were made to the: